 6. You have homework too...

 I will never advertise myself as the perfect web designer for all projects, however, I will share with you the list that is my skillset.
-There is nothing more troubling than signing an agreement with someone who cannot see their own truth.
+There is nothing more troubling than signing an agreement with someone who cannot see their truth.
 I will admit, I do not know anything.
 Any web designer who tells you they know every programming language and everything there is to know about web design is a guaranteed liar.
 If they believe it themselves, then they have given up on learning and adapting to the changing marketplace.
 If they don't believe it, they're trying to make you believe it!
-Let us be the example, by saying that we don't take our own photos.
-Instead we use this awesome site called Unsplash (unpslash.com), where no license is required to use any of the creative works posted.
+Let us be the example, by saying that we didn't capture the photos featured on our website Instead, we use this awesome site called Unsplash (unpslash.com), where no license is required to use any of the creative works posted.
 Trust comes from honesty.
-We're not perfect here, but if you need a second opinion, our chat box is your open door policy.
+We're not perfect here, but if you need a second opinion, our chatbox is your open-door policy.